molinav/docker-pyenv/README.md

-# Ubuntu-PyEnv Dockerfile
+# Docker-PyEnv

-This repository contains a Dockerfile based on [Ubuntu] to create containers with a specific Python version.
+This repository creates GNU/Linux Docker images with a specific Python version using PyEnv.
+Current tested base images include [Ubuntu:20.04] and [CentOS:7].

 ## Features

-The base Docker image is [Ubuntu:20.04] and the additional layers provide the following libraries:
+The additional layers provide the following libraries:

 - GCC and GFortran.
 - BLAS and LAPACK.
 - HDF4, HDF5 and NetCDF4.
 - PyEnv with one specific Python version preinstalled.
-- Latest available working versions of [`pip`], [`setuptools`] and [`wheel`].
+- Latest available working versions of [`pip`], [`wheel`] and [`setuptools`].
 - Latest available working versions of [`numpy`], [`scipy`] and [`cython`].

 Below there is a summary table with the preinstalled packages: